Menu

 Culture: Fitting in or make to fit?

-Onboarding new profiles in retail is unfortunately a lot harder than publishing a job offer and waiting for highly-qualified candidates to come running.
+Fashion retail recruitment and onboarding new profiles is unfortunately a lot harder than publishing a job offer and waiting for highly-qualified candidates to come running.

-According to Carlos Costa, “It’s not only hard to attract and hire this talent, but also to retain them.
+According to Carlos Costa, Business Advisor and former Chief Operations Officer at Mango, “It’s not only hard to attract and hire this talent, but also to retain them.
 You might decide you need 20 data analysts and 5 data scientists, but by the time you’ve hired three, two have walked out the door.”

 In large part, it boils down to company culture.
 Retailers need to pay close attention to employer branding strategies to attract them and preparing the company culture to receive them.